cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 ## Risks
 - The unit-testing process could spend more time than we expected
-- We want to add one more feature that will tremendously increasing the user experience, but we do not know how long can we build it
+- We want to add one custom tag which will tremendously increasing the user experience, but we do not know how long can we build it
 - People's factors, e.g. teammates' ability to contribute

 ## Rabbit holes